-In most cases, not releasing sperm or semen shouldn’t affect your health or sex drive, though there are a few exceptions.
+In most cases, not releasing sperm or semen doesn’t affect your health or sex drive.
+However, there may be a few exceptions.

 You don’t need to blow a load to orgasm.

 Contrary to popular belief, ejaculation doesn’t have to accompany climax.
 You can totally have one without the other.